752963e64/Journal/Using_common_sense_while_reloading_application.md

 # Using common sense while reloading application

-Do not restart your service like dumbasses...
+Do not restart your service like dumbass...

 "Something slipped into our application while it was reloading..."